Alexander-Schwarze/Exe.Simmi/README.md

 ### Info for using the clip-player feature:
 While the app is running, do not add/delete videos from the folder.
 If you want to change the clips, make sure to turn off the app and then turn on again as soon as you are done.
 Also do not adjust the playlist file.
 If you wish to reset it (though there is the button on the app for it), just delete it and start up the app again.

+### Info for certain properties:
+  * twitchBotConfig.properties - remind_command_users: Keep in mind that you need to explicitly name all users that are allowed to use that command.
+This includes the broadcaster and mods.
+  * User lists: When you use a list of users (e.g. for the blacklist feature), you can write down their name in the properties file.
+Just keep in mind that they can easily change their name, which means it is better to use their IDs instead.
+For that the bot will issue a warning that contains the user's ID.
+Read the log-file to gather that information.
+  * Paths: When you need to write down a path (e.g. for the property clipPlayer.properties - clip_location), make sure to use double backslashes (e.g. D:\\Files\\Videos\\).